-How do you calculate and predict how thick your lenses will end up being in a new pair of glasses?
+How do you calculate and predict how thick the edge of your lenses will end up being in a new pair of glasses?

 Use a calculator or app

 You'll need your prescription including your PD, and the measurements of the glasses.
-For the calculator mentioned above, these are some of the details that you'll need to fill in;
+For the calc mentioned above, these are some of the details that you'll need to fill in;

 - The first 3 items reflect your RX optical prescription.